MSc Disability Studies: Inclusive Theory and ResearchFind a programme

-This programme, delivered by the Norah Fry Centre for Disability Studies, will equip you with the skills, knowledge and ability to plan and carry out academic research relevant to disability studies.
+This programme, delivered within the Norah Fry Centre for Disability Studies, will equip you with the skills, knowledge and ability to plan and carry out academic research relevant to disability studies.

 You will gain the research skills to help make a positive difference to the lives of disabled people, with a special optional interest in people with learning (intellectual) disabilities and their families.

 The Norah Fry Centre for Disability Studies is a leading national centre of excellence for applied social research and teaching, and the programme is led by staff who are all active researchers.
-Much of the programme is delivered by, or co-taught with, people with disabilities, including those with intellectual disabilities.
+Elements of the programme are delivered by, or co-taught with, people with disabilities, including those with intellectual disabilities.

-The programme is one of only a few in the UK where Disability Studies students receive full research methods training.
-You will take core units about research design, quantitative methods and qualitative methods, plus an additional core unit about inclusive research with disabled people.
+The programme is one of only a few in the UK to offer disability studies students full research methods training.
+You will take core units in research design, quantitative methods and qualitative methods, plus an additional core unit about inclusive research with disabled people.
 The core units therefore provide a good grounding for those who wish to carry on to a PhD or take up research posts.
 A co-learning environment with social work and policy research students also provides an opportunity to interact and share insights with other interest groups.